 2. On The Wings Of Change by Jasmina Cazacu

-“On the Wings of Change” is a mural created by local Chicago artist Jasmina Cazacu.
+“On the Wings of Change” is a mural by local Chicago artist Jasmina Cazacu.
 It is the first public artwork commemorating the Women’s Suffrage Movement in Chicago.

 In Jasmina Cazacu’s post announcing the piece, she wrote “a young girl is enthralled in wonder as she opens a magical book from which the history of Chicago’s women’s suffrage emerges as enchanted pages that whirl all around her.
 The animated pages contain portraits of key figures in the local suffrage movement.
 Among the portraits dance a flight of swallows, who are well known for their resilience in long-distance migrations, representing the inspiring journey of women who dared to soar to new heights.”